Henry Fielding: Dramatist and novelist

-Fielding's lack of financial acumen meant the family often endured periods of poverty, but were helped by Ralph Allen, a wealthy benefactor, on whom Squire Allworthy in Tom Jones would be based.
+Fielding's lack of financial acumen meant the family often endured periods of poverty, but they were helped by Ralph Allen, a wealthy benefactor, on whom Squire Allworthy in Tom Jones would be based.
 Allen went on to provide for the education and support of Fielding's children after the writer's death.

 Fielding never stopped writing political satire and satires of current arts and letters.
-The Tragedy of Tragedies (for which Hogarth designed the frontispiece) was, for example, quite successful as a printed play.
-Based on his earlier Tom Thumb, this was another of Fielding's irregular plays published under the name of H. Scriblerus Secundus, a pseudonym intended to link himself ideally with the Scriblerus Club of literary satirists founded by Jonathan Swift, Alexander Pope and John Gay.
+Issued in 1731, the printed play The Tragedy of Tragedies—for which William Hogarth supplied a celebrated frontispiece—proved especially popular.
+Published under the pseudonym “H. Scriblerus Secundus”, a pseudonym intended to link himself ideally with the Scriblerus Club of literary satirists founded by Jonathan Swift, Alexander Pope and John Gay.
 He also contributed several works to journals.

 From 1734 to 1739, Fielding wrote anonymously for the leading Tory periodical, The Craftsman, against the Prime Minister, Sir Robert Walpole.
 His patron was the opposition Whig MP George Lyttelton, a boyhood friend from Eton to whom he later dedicated Tom Jones.
 Lyttelton followed his leader Lord Cobham in forming a Whig opposition to Walpole's government called the Cobhamites, which included another of Fielding's Eton friends, William Pitt.
 In The Craftsman, Fielding voiced an opposition attack on bribery and corruption in British politics.
 Despite writing for the opposition to Walpole, which included Tories as well as Whigs, Fielding was "unshakably a Whig" and often praised Whig heroes such as the Duke of Marlborough and Gilbert Burnet.

 Fielding dedicated his play Don Quixote in England to the opposition Whig leader Lord Chesterfield.
 It appeared on 17 April 1734, the same day writs were issued for the general election.
 He dedicated his 1735 play The Universal Gallant to Charles Spencer, 3rd Duke of Marlborough, a political follower of Chesterfield.
 The other prominent opposition paper, Common Sense, founded by Chesterfield and Lyttelton, was named after a character in Fielding's Pasquin (1736).
 Fielding wrote at least two articles for it in 1737 and 1738.

-Fielding continued to air political views in satirical articles and newspapers in the late 1730s and early 1740s.
-He was the main writer and editor from 1739 to 1740 for the satirical paper The Champion, which was sharply critical of Walpole's government and of pro-government literary and political writers.
-He sought to evade libel charges by making its political attacks so funny or embarrassing to the victim that a publicized court case would seem even worse.
-He later became chief writer for the Whig government of Henry Pelham.